Language and Linguistics

 we can understand syntactic variation in the languages of the world.
 For example, we will explore questions like what determines why objects come before a verb in Japanese, but after the verb in English?
 Why do languages like Spanish and French put their question words at the beginning of a sentence, while others like Swahili leave them at the end?
 What makes sentences like "herself likes pizza" sound strange in English?
 This module uncovers the rules that underlie grammar and discusses different theoretical approaches to different phenomena.

-To provide an overview to syntactic phenomena and introduce students to engaging with syntactic analysis by the use of a particular syntactic framework (in this case, the Principles and Parameters approach).
-There is a further goal of giving students training in writing clear syntactic argumentation.
+To provide an overview to syntactic phenomena and introduce students to engaging with syntactic analysis by comparing different approaches to the analysis of syntactic data.

 On successful completion of this module, students should a.
 Be familiar with the syntactic structures that exist in the world’s languages b.
-Engage with the Principles and Parameters theoretical framework
+Engage with the similarities and differences between theoretical frameworks to syntax